 Ratcliffe:They're not like you and me, which means they must be evil!

-It's particularly effective because, contrary to the opinion of some reviewers, it avoids portraying the white people and their mission as totally evil and the natives as totally good.
-Pocahontas and John Smith were good; Governor Ratcliffe was bad.
-Everyone else was varying shades of grey, and although Ratcliffe was on an exploitative mission, the natives reacted with hostility and violence instead of any attempt at understanding, and each side absolutely dehumanized the other and saw them as animals unworthy of life.
+It's particularly effective because it avoids portraying the white people and their mission as totally evil and the natives as totally good.
+Pocahontas and John Smith are good, and Governor Ratcliffe is bad, but everyone else is varying shades of grey, and although Ratcliffe was on an exploitative mission, the natives reacted with hostility and violence instead of any attempt at understanding, and each side absolutely dehumanized the other and saw them as animals unworthy of life.
 Even though the English miners committed the original wrong, the natives were far from innocent noble savages.

 This is carried over into the sequel, via the depiction of the English.
-Yes, Pocahontas is horrified to see what "bear baiting" is, but she spends most of the first half of her trip there gushing over how awesome England and everyone and everything in it is.
+While Pocahontas is horrified to see what "bear baiting" is, she spends most of the first half of her trip there gushing over how amazing England and everyone and everything in it is.